 Female Ta-shi came to the Detroit Zoo in 2008 and male Shifu arrived in 2012.
 This breeding pair has produced two sets of offspring, and their cubs have been sent to other zoos to help bolster the captive population of this threatened species.
-These adorable mammals can be found hanging from tree branches and lounging on limbs in their wooded habitat across from the tigers.
+These adorable mammals can be found hanging from tree branches and lounging on limbs in their wooded habitat across from the tigers in the Asian Forest.

 As its name suggests, the red panda's fur is mostly a rusty-red color.
 It has white markings on its ears, cheeks, muzzle and above its eyes.
 Its bushy tail is ringed with light and dark variations of the rusty-red color.
 Its fur also covers the soles of its feet to help give it traction and prevent it from falling off slippery, wet branches.